Quality Management System Certification

 The audit team finalizes its report, considering the company’s responses.

-A GMED designated representative, independent of the audit team, analyzes the audit report.
-The report is then submitted for an opinion and recommendation to GMED’s internal Comité de lecture which in turn proposes a certification decision.
+A GMED Group designated representative, independent of the audit team, analyzes the audit report.
+The report is then submitted for an opinion and recommendation to the specific GMED Group entity’s internal Comité de lecture (GMED) / decision panel (LNE-GMED UK) which in turn proposes a certification decision.

-Based on the audit report, the lead auditor’s conclusions, and the Comité de lecture opinion, the decision is announced.
+Based on the audit report, the lead auditor’s conclusions, and the Comitéde lecture (GMED) / decision panel (LNE-GMED UK) opinion, the decision is announced.
 The company is notified of the decision and, if applicable, one or more certificates are drawn up.

 Companies maintain their certification based, firstly, on the commitments they make at the time of application and, secondly, on observations made during follow-up audits, which are conducted at least once a year.
 If significant changes are made, there may be additional audits to verify that the company is maintaining its quality management system.

-GMED issues certificates in accordance with international certification rules as set out in ISO 17021-1.
+GMED Group issues certificates in accordance with international certification rules as set out in ISO 17021-1.

 GMED Certification Rules for Quality Management Systems (QMS)